learn-co-curriculum/react-hooks-babel-and-react/README.md

 and `const` vs. their absence in ES5!).
 There are also [new features][tc39] being introduced into the language regularly.
-What was needed was a way to move all various standards of JavaScript usage to the same standard. **That** is what Babel does &mdash; it translates all kinds of new JavaScript features into a common, standard code.
+What was needed was a way to move all various standards of JavaScript usage to the same standard. **That** is what Babel does — it translates all kinds of new JavaScript features into a common, standard code.

 Less metaphorically, Babel gained popularity because it